jfspps/howtos/ComputerScience/ComputerSecurityFoundations.md

 A mechanism that uses the same key for both encryption and decryption of data is known as _symmetric encryption_.
 The recommended standard of symmetric encryption to data is defined under the Advanced Encryption Standard or [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

-The mechanism by which a different key is used for encryption and deryption is known as _asymmetric encryption_.
+The mechanism by which a different key is used for encryption and decryption is known as _asymmetric encryption_.

 ## Data Integrity and hashing